RadimPesa/las-docker/README.md

 Today's LAS is a huge modular project and has been changing over time.
 The designs of the modules reflect such an evolution of the system.
 We will work in the next future to a _normalization_ of the modules and to a _rationalization_ of the whole platform.
 During this restyling, we will provide some admin pages in order to manage the initialization of data (e.g., a medical centers, projects, etc.).
 Besides, we plan to upgrade the system to the latest version of Django an to Python 3.

 In the meanwhile, data must be placed in the right place to make the system work properly.
-We have created a couple of scripts for simplifying that kind of tasks.
+We have created a couple of scripts for simplifying that kind of tasks (you can find them in [./web/adminScripts](web/adminScripts)).

 Further information below.

 ## Medical Centers (a.k.a.
 Institutions)

-A `Medical Center` represents a place like a medical center or an institution.
+A `Medical Center` represents a place like a medical center or a generic institution.
 Related data are managed both by the `biobank` (as Sources) and by the `clinicalManager` module (as Institutions) with some annoying data denormalizations.

 Related tables in MySQL are:
 * biobank: `biobanca.source`